Top tips to teach your kids the value of money

 Something we talk about in our pocket money tips resources but a really important lesson is to understand that once pocket money or allowance has been spent, there isn’t any more.
 This is one of the best means of teaching kids the value of money and the importance of keeping hold of it.

 There are also some great videos from the Money Advice Service, which are worth checking out.

 Integrate it into the everyday

 I believe that the most fundamental thing to have a happy and responsible relationship with money is to talk about it.
 That's not just a "with your kids" thing.
 It's with your whole family, whatever age.
-It breaks down barriers and increasing understanding.
-For children it stops the "why does dad complain when I leave the lights on" and "why does mum get so stressed about us leaving the door open".
+It breaks down barriers and increases understanding.
+For children it stops the "why does dad complain when I leave the lights on?" and "why does mum get so stressed about us leaving the door open?" questions.
 Show them a utility bill.
 Put them in charge of finding you a cheaper deal.
 Or give them your list and budget for the weekly shop and head off to the market.
 Building conversations about money into the everyday with help put money in context for your kids.